zhboner/Indexing-and-searching-multiple-files/README.md

+##Introduction
+This program perform quick searching specified words through multiple files with less than 15 seconds, ram cost less than 12 mb.
+The algorithm is Wu Manber algorithm.

 ##1.
 Wu Manber algorithm
 Using Wu Manber algorithm to perform pattern search over files in the codes.
 By this algorithm, every two characters are regarded as a block.
 And build the pattern list by the length of the shortest pattern among patterns (longest common length).
 When searching over the files, program always compare the last